kevinpowell/balancer/Readme.md

   it also explains all the hamfisted signal handling action in main_timer.
 I would have been better off spending time updating the mcp3008 kernel driver to use iio triggering and buffering.
 Speaking of which, in the wip directory there is a data collector that is based on libiio.
 I never got it working, but the guts are sort of there.

+  I got surprisingly close to the 20ksamps/sec that I set out to get (actually 60k, since there are 3 chans) Unfortunately in the read_adc function there are two syscalls (read,lseek)
+    per channel.
+  That pretty much torpedoes the top speed.
+I think that splice or copy_file_range might make the difference.
+One could splice the data from the adc filehandle to a pipe, and then drain the pipe in the main time where it calls pause().

+  Note that the collect_3008 must be constrained to run on just one core.  the cycle count register used for timestamping is per-core.

+  I tried running collect_3008 as a realtime process, but it caused a lot of trouble.
+It also *reduced* the throughput.
+It did reduce the timing jitter a lot, though.